najafriederike/judicial-autonomy-index/README.md

 # _Iustitia’s Oracle: Forecasting Political Regime Types by Measuring Judicial Independence_

 ## Project Overview
-This project explores whether the quality of (_de jure_) judicial independence predicts the future of political regime types using machine learning models.
+This project explores whether the quality of (_de jure_) judicial independence can predict the future of political regime types using machine learning models.
 The aim of this project is twofold:
 1. Create an index: To develop an index to measure the level of judicial independence based on 5 macro and 15 micro indicators.
-2. Machine learning model: Build a machine learning model to predict future political regime types and levels of democracy based on levels of judicial independence, with the aim of identifying patterns and correlations that link judicial independence to trends in political regimes.
+2. Machine learning (ML) model: Build a machine learning model to predict future political regime types and levels of democracy based on levels of judicial independence, with the aim of identifying patterns and correlations that link judicial independence to trends in political regimes.

 ## Project Structure
 **How to explore this repository:**